ben-yeung/ben-b0t/README.md

   * One approach could be quickmongo but be sure to check for potential updated solutions.
 * The help command excludes some moderation / bot config commands from general public access; adjust as necessary.
 * Some moderation commands may become deprecated as Discord.js changes.
+* Some commands are tailored specifically with botconfig.json or specific server settings.
+This repo mainly serves as a way for other developers to find inspiration for new commands and improve the ones that are currently here.
 * Helpful documentation that I referenced:
   * [Discord Dev Docs on Slash Commands](https://discord.com/developers/docs/interactions/slash-commands)
   * [discord-buttons examples](https://github.com/discord-buttons/discord-buttons/blob/main/examples.md)